morton-nd/morton-nd/README.md

 // 3) 3 chunks, 4 bits.
 LUT size is 2^4 entries * 4 bytes per entry = 64 bytes
 constexpr auto MortonND_3D_64 = mortonnd::MortonNDEncoder<5, 3, 4>();

+auto encoding = MortonND_3D_64.Encode(17, 13, 9, 5, 1);
 ```

+## Compiling
+* GCC is much faster than Clang when generating LUTs at compile-time.
+Expect long compilation times with a large chunk size (LUT size) when using Clang.
+GCC can also handle up to a chunk size of 27 bits (28+ fails gracefully), whereas Clang will crash with a chunk size > 16 bits.
+For this reason, use GCC for large LUTs if possible.
+* Compile with release/optimization flags.
+* VC++ is untested.